tocoli/tocolib/README.rst

     ``sudo apt-get install python3-pip``

+.. note:: If you are unfamiliar with installing packages in python you might want to read the
+    documentation on this topic: `Installing Packages <https://packaging.python.org/tutorials/installing-packages/>`_

 Library Dependencies
 --------------------

-Install all runtime dependencies (locally) into the virtual environment.
+Install all runtime dependencies into a virtual environment.

 .. note:: Make sure you have ``virtualenv`` installed globally on your system.